 Darts is a popular game that you can find in bars, family game centers, arcades, pizza places, and many other types of family-oriented businesses.
 It’s a fun game that requires patience and skill, but it’s also very affordable to purchase your own setup and enjoy a round of darts with the family, in the comfort of your own home.

 Dartboards are hung on a wall or placed in a dartboard cabinet.
 In most cases, the best place to put a dartboard is in an area of the home that features the type of clearance that’s needed to throw darts, safely.
 The board should never be placed in a high traffic area, or in a room that has very little space to work with.
 So, before you even think about putting your new board up, make sure you have the necessary space to play the game.
 You’ll need some clearance on each side of the board.
-You must also avoid hanging it by objects that can get damaged by stray darts, outlets, electrical boxes, or near windows.
+You must also avoid hanging it by objects that can get damaged by stray darts, such as outlets, electrical boxes, or near windows.
+A good dart backboard can also help save your walls from taking unnecessary damage.

 Choosing the Right Space